|Intelligence and Learning|

 Mark Tildon of Los Almos Laboratories makes small robots from spare parts derived from discarded portable cassette players.
 A few transistors in his robots handle the task of moving limbs and solving problems such as getting past obstacles or dealing with broken parts.
 His robots resemble insects and move like insects.
 Tildon observes that living brains solve the complex tasks of surviving as free beings in an ever-changing world by using simple and compact circuits.
 He observes that efforts to make free-living robots using digital computing fail because even simple tasks quickly grow in complexity and require state of the art computing power.

 Digital robotsRobots live in a simple domain with help from teams of humans with PhDs.
 They may never compete well with living intelligence, even at a rudimentary level.
-While the work done on robotics and artificial intelligence is interesting and programmable machines are everywhere, progress to date informs us that it will be exceeding difficult to achieve the digital equivalent of the free-living intelligence of a bee or ant.
+While the work done on robotics and artificial intelligence is interesting and programmable machines are everywhere.
+Progress to date informs us that it will be exceeding difficult to achieve the digital equivalent of the free-living intelligence of a bee or ant.
+All the creature on the planet have their own version of intelligence often with abilities that humans lack.
 There is an important difference between the programmable machines that make mass production and financial systems possible and real intelligence.
 Attempts to create AI and self-sufficient robotics helps us to appreciate that the ant brain is a marvel of computation and miniaturization.
 We may eventually progress to computational devices based on different materials and strategies that are more brain-like and achieve better and unexpected results.
 At this writing, no one knows how to do this.
 The search continues with the study of animal brains.

 Despite the science fiction roots and unrealistic arguments (often delusional), machine intelligence enthusiasts are more visible and vocal than ever before.
 Big companies with fantasies of making more money with fewer people are promoting unrealistic expectations.
 Groupies with AI fantasies hold meetings that have the giddy feel of a born-again religious revival.
 One god-substitute is singularity:” Techno-Rapture.
 A black hole in the Extropian worldview whose gravity is so intense that no light can be shed on what lies beyond it. … the human mind is not the final word.
 Someday, human technology will advance to the point of being able to improve on the underlying hardware (the brain) - an event known as the Singularity.
 Depending on how much futurism people have been exposed to, they tend to imagine different candidate technologies, “different timescales, and different outcomes for humanity.
 The Singularity Institute's favored technology is computer-based synthetic minds - "Artificial Intelligence" or "AI" - which we think can be developed quickly and with an outcome favorable to humanity … The Singularity Institute seriously intends to build a true general intelligence, possessed of all the key subsystems of human intelligence, plus design features unique to AI.
 We do not hold that all the complex features of the human mind are "emergent", or that intelligence is the result of some simple architectural principle, or that general intelligence will appear if we simply add enough data or computing power. “

 I have been reading essays on machine intelligence from the Silicon Valley pundits and successful entrepreneurs such as Elon Musk.
 These are people who live in a virtual reality of their own making and invent terms and phrases such as “superhuman machine intelligence.”
 They tend to familiar with digital computer programming and have unrealistic fantasies about the future.
 They refer to neural algorithms in the brain that can be replicated electronically.
 Neural networks are favored candidates for learning machines because they can self-modify within a strict set of limitations.
 A neural network is just a bunch of silicon chips until it is trained by a human programmer.
-Once trained, it can received data and output without further intervention and may produce something of value or gibberish.
+Once trained, it can receive data and produce output without further intervention.
+A neural net may produce something of value or output gibberish.
 A human monitor must observe and regulate the out coming data, deciding on its value.
 The advantage of neural networks for unrealistic speculators is that they cannot see what is going on inside the machine and hope that something worthwhile is happening.
-The paranoid speculators believe that evil output may become the result of an unregulated machine.
+Paranoid speculators believe that evil output may become the result of an unregulated machine.
+The idea of deep thinking computers build around silicon neural nets is just another scam.

 I am concerned about human treachery but have no concern about machines independently developing destructive intentions that could rival or match their human makers.
 Evil is a human invention.
 Humans already make world-destroying machines.
 This is not a future scenario.
 Once launched, a world-destroying machine such as an intercontinental ballistic missile carrying hydrogen bombs is self-sufficient.
 The ICBM is a dumb robot that after launch can find its way to its target without further assistance from human programmers.
 A bevy of dumb ICBM robots with hydrogen bomb warheads can destroy human civilization.
 The combination of bad and dumb humans and dumb robots is to be feared.
 This is history and no one has to wait for future malevolent robots to be constructed.